 Inspiring children to write isn’t always the easiest task.
 However, here are some of our favorite preschool writing center ideas that will get your students eager to jump on the writing wagon!

 Provide preassembled blank “books,” in which students can write and illustrate their own story.
 Tie this activity into class story time, and task students with writing their own sequels.

 Have students cut out images from kid-friendly magazines to include on an imaginary shopping list.
 Students should glue the images to a sheet of paper and write out the name of the corresponding item.
-Children are especially excited for this activity around the holiday season.
+Children are especially excited about this activity around the holiday season.

 Set up makeshift “mailboxes” and write letters back and forth with your students.
 This pretend mail office can be made using a spare bookshelf and labeling and assigning a mail slot to each student.
-The children will be motivated to write to you, and in turn they will be enthusiastic to receive “mail.”
+The children will be motivated to write to you, and in turn, they will be enthusiastic to receive “mail.”

 Encourage students to write on the move!
 Instruct students to walk around the classroom to write and draw key words and items they see.
-It may be helpful to provide a list of target words for this activity as thought starters, if you would like to provide your class with some additional guidance.
+It may be helpful to provide a list of target words for this activity as thought starters if you would like to provide your class with some additional guidance.